-The patients were operated on by 13 surgeons, 10 of whom had 5-25 years of experience, and three of whom less than five years of experience.
-All the patients were operated on according to the protocol of the Clinical Center, which requires the surgery to be done under general anesthesia and posterior approach, without reconstruction of the external rotators.
-Out of 433 patients a total of 100 patients received cement type of prosthesis (patients older than 65); cement type prosthesis was received by seven HD patients and nine controls.
-Patients younger than 65 received a noncement (total n = 240, 17 HD patients, and 17 controls) and hybrid (total n = 93, 10 HD patients, and eight controls) type of prosthesis.
+Patients were operated by 13 surgeons, 10 of them had 5-25 years of experience, and 3 of them less than 5 years of experience.
+All patients were operated according to the protocol of the Clinical Center, which requires the surgery to be done in general anesthesia and posterior approach, without reconstruction of the external rotators.
+Out of 433 patients, a total of 100 patients received cement type of prosthesis (patients older than 65); cement type prosthesis was received by 7 HD patients and 9 controls.
+Patients younger than 65 received noncement (total n=240, 17 HD patients, and 17 controls) and hybrid (total n=93, 10 HD patients, and 8 controls) type of prosthesis.
 The choice of prosthesis components and prosthesis size were at the discretion of the attending surgeon.
 Different designs (Implancast, DePuy, Zimmer, Stryker, Zimmer/Biomet) of cup/stem and femoral head sizes (28 or 32 mm) were used.
 The bearing surface for all prostheses was polyethylene on metal.
-In patients with a noncement and hybrid type of prosthesis, a head-on-polyethylene liner was used.
+In patients with a noncement and hybrid type of prosthesis head-on-polyethylene (PE) liner was used.